‘If you want to make God laugh, tell him your plans’, no I didn’t say this, Woody Allen did. I have only been experiencing it for the past decade!

 I didn’t know cooking when I got married.
 It wasn’t a big deal, till I got married.
 After learning it, tweaking every recipe I mastered into a quick cook, no fuss one, I started a Food Blog!
 I can’t believe it myself and confess to still being shocked when strangers write to me saying they tried out my recipes and loved how the dish turned out.

-All through these changes I had one consolation.
+All through these changes, I had one consolation.
 I was in Bombay, a phone call and drive away from my parent’s home.

-The Husband was transitioning from a working professional to entrepreneur and thought Bangalore would be the ideal place to make the change.
+The Husband was transitioning from a working professional to an entrepreneur and thought Bangalore would be the ideal place to make the change.
 As someone who had only been away from the city of her birth when she was holidaying, I was distraught.

-So, there we were, 67 Cartons, 11 plants, 1 car and the two of us house-hunting from dawn to dusk, till we found the house of our dreams.
+So, there we were, 67 Cartons, 11 plants, 1 car, and the two of us house-hunting from dawn to dusk, till we found the house of our dreams.

 Bangalore wizened me up.
 It taught me that Mom wasn’t near enough to send a gas cylinder or 1 kg of Onions when I ran out.
-No steaming, hot food dabba would come in when I was sick and festivals would mean making all the related delicacies myself.
+No steaming, hot food Dabba would come in when I was sick and festivals would mean making all the related delicacies myself.

 The Garden City is also special as that is where I established myself as a professional Blogger along with going self-hosted.
-All 8 of my my Blogs came together to form my website Sirimiri – The Lifestyle Blogazine.
+All 8 of my Blogs came together to form my website Sirimiri – The Lifestyle Blogazine.